 Mold spores can lie dormant in your home without you knowing it, on wood, paper, fabrics, drywall, and other materials until the heat and humidity give them new life.
 Once temperatures become favorable, they become active and grow, causing major problems.

 Mold can destroy the things it grows on – including your home’s walls, floors, carpeting, and furnishings.
 Often, mold grows unseen behind drywall, under carpets, behind bathroom tiles, and under floorboards.
 In those cases, by the time you spot the growth, it is already a major problem.
+Mold is also often found under sinks, dishwashers, and refrigerators – check them regularly to ensure there are no leaks.
 The key is to control moisture in your home and eliminate mold growth before it takes over.

 TIP: Keep your humidifier set at 50% or below during humid summer months.